• Kitchen Trends

 La Cornue prices range from $8,475 to $56,000+ depending on the configuration you choose.
 La Cornue offers three main ranges: the Château, CornuFé and CornuChef.

 The CornuFé is the most popular model in the US.
 The oven offers seven settings: thaw & serve, convection, convection broiling, convection assist, conventional oven, browning, and warming.
 The oven provides in-oven racks and trays to ensure a perfect fit when baking or cooking.
 They slide into place with some grooves along the wall, just like a shelf.
-The two separate ovens allow for multiple dishes to be cooking at the same time: for example, a turkey can cook in one oven while a side dish cooks in another.
-The oven is not very deep, but is quite tall.
+The two separate ovens allow for multiple dishes to be cooked at the same time: for example, a turkey can cook in one oven while a side dish cooks in another.
+The oven is not very deep but is quite tall.

 La Cornue has even launched a line of cabinets to match their popular ranges – designed in the same aesthetic as their ovens, in case you wish to build out your kitchen to match the lovely design.